 Our first piece of advice: forget pink and blue.
 Children have plenty of gender clues in the world outside.
 Don’t impose fire trucks or fairies; let them choose.
 Even before they can speak, children have preferences; encourage their interests and create a room that reflects them.
 Choose a neutral base colour such as pale grey, green or yellow, preferably in child-proof paint.
 Then you can add pictures, posters, and ornaments according to your kids’ taste.

-Kids’ furniture should be solid, safe and suitably sized.
-The basics include a bed, desk or table with chair, cushions, and a bookshelf.
+Kids’ furniture should be solid, safe, and suitably sized.
+The basics include a bed, desk, or table with a chair, cushions, and a bookshelf.
 As kids get older, get them involved.
-You can visit the market or second-hand shop like Ibiza Troc together to look for pieces, then sand and paint them as a project.
+You can visit the market or second-hand shops like Ibiza Troc together to look for pieces, then sand and paint them as a project.
 Children will love having something they “made” themselves, and they’ll learn a useful life skill in the process.